My Trans Awakening—at Age 66 - Macleans.ca

 After coming out, you begin to change in quite a big way.
 Everything can shift: who your friends are, who you can partner with, how society sees you.
 Many Rainbow Elders came out later in life too, and they understand what it’s like to have played the role of another gender for decades, and the difficulty of trying to shake that.
 In our generation, there are so many people who have gone through trauma, especially at the hands of our postwar parents and a bigoted society.
 Each Rainbow Elder has their own story, but we all share a similar vulnerability.

 One of the group’s goals is to support queer youth in the city.
 So we often visit LGBTQ+ organizations in local schools and colleges to talk to—and more importantly, to listen to—the folks there.
-I recently met with a LGBTQ+ student group at Mount Royal College.
+I recently met with a LGBTQ+ student group at Mount Royal University.
 It was beautiful to see so many young people out and proud.
 Our stories as seniors are radically different from what youth are going through now.
 We talk to young people about losing many queer and trans people of older generations to the AIDS epidemic.
 And they teach us about different gender paradigms, like the term “non-binary,” which wasn’t a common label in my generation.
 Kids are coming out sooner—in elementary school, high school, university.
 A lot of them have supportive parents, which was just about unheard-of for my generation.
 But in some ways, it’s also harder for young people to come out.
 When I came out at 66, I was financially independent with kids and grandkids.
 Many young people don’t have those financial and social supports.
 In Alberta, trans youth are also grappling with planned provincial policy changes that would limit their access to gender-affirming health care and mandate parental consent if students want to change their name or pronouns at school.
 I see queer and trans kids as trailblazers, and I’m glad that we as Rainbow Elders are working to support them, listen to their concerns and advocate against the government’s anti-trans policies.

 I’ve now been out for three years, and at this point, my transition is largely complete.
 I’m profoundly happier than I was before I came out.
 I used to be a quiet person who rarely smiled and barely had friends.
 Now, I wake up every day looking forward to what’s ahead.
 I’ve become a social butterfly: I want to go and find people every day, and I’m always looking for the next Rainbow Elders event to attend.
 I’m finally the person I always was.